w3ng/1MBD/README.md

 # 1MBD
 One Managed Build &amp; Deployment

-1MBD is a build framework which writen in Apache Ant.
+1MBD is a Countinous Integration build framework or extensive build tool that writen in Apache Ant. <br/><br/>
-Feature as Below:
+Basic Feature as below : <br/>
-* it allows configured once,build everywhere no matter in local machine, ide, or build sever
+* It allows configured once, build everywhere no matter in local machine, ide, or build sever; <br/>
-* another featured is support Countinous Integration.
-1. it very easy to extend to other project or product.
-2. and easy to linked to other build tools, these can become web ui for 1mbd.
-3. not only that, easy write ur own UDF
+* Easy to Integrate with build tools like Hudson, Jenkins and etc <br/>
+* Allow to create own UDF (User Defined Function); <br/>
-4. maven, u also can integrate with maven and typical build process
+* Integrate with any typical build process and maven; <br/>
-5. it also can be act as build tool, as it support deploy and notification.
+* Capable to deploy to other machines and send notification. <br/>

 ## INSTALLATION